 Now NPF4 is adopted, all planning applications will be assessed against the above.
 Where policies in NPF4 contradict those in LDP2 and its associated Supplementary Guidance then NPF4, as the most recent plan, will take precedence.

-The Development Plan Scheme (DPS) sets out the programme for preparing and reviewing the Development Plan.
-You can comment on the DPS through the feedback form and also register for e-mail updates.
+You can view the current DPS and provide comments through the feedback form and also register for e-mail updates.

 Documents and Further Information

 - View LDP2 Supplementary Guidance